 On the Eastern side as you enter the harbour there are two possibilities for mooring, but before you approach either of them you will need to have arranged your berth.
 It is then a matter of calling the " Queen's Harbourmaster" on VHF channel 11 and asking for permission to cross the harbour.
 This should only be done after having passed the Ballast Beacon.

-That was the impression we had of this place a few years ago but it is understood that the present management has been trying for several years to overcome its reputation for being interested only in the glitzy trade.
+The impression we had of this place a few years ago was that it was pretty exclusive but it is understood that the present management has been trying for several years to overcome its reputation for being interested only in the glitzy trade.
 They are now said to "welcome visiting yachts of all sizes" and it must be admitted, especially if you have the memsahib on board, it does have its attractions and is only a short walk to the heady night life of Old Portsmouth as opposed to a yomp and a ride on the Gosport Ferry (a doubtful delight) if in one of the marinas on the other side.

-They were charging £3.58 per metre per night with a minimum of £28.65 (8m) and £1.13 per metre for a short stay (up to 4 hours) with a minimum of £9.
+They are charging (2016) £3.70 per metre per night with a minimum of £29.60 (8m) and £1.20 per metre for a short stay (up to 4 hours) with a minimum of £9.60.
 Those prices include free water & shore power, along with free use of showers and laundrette.
-They will be reviewing their prices later in the spring of 2013.

-Should you wish to try contacting them call " Gunwharf Berths" on VHF channel 80, or telephone 023 5283 6732.
+Should you wish to try contacting them call " Gunwharf Berths" on VHF channel 80, or telephone 023 9283 6732.
 They advise that you should book in advance but that, if they have room, they would try to react favourably to a last minute request on channel 80.
-Unfortunately, it has to be said, they do suffer badly from wash from passing ships which can make it very uncomfortable.
+Unfortunately, it has to be said, they do suffer badly from wash from passing ships which can make it very uncomfortable, so much so that if they offer you a berth on the outside of the main pontoon I'd think twice about it

 Any kind of manoeuvring in this area needs extreme care as the Wightlink car ferry has it's lair just to the south, and the Wightlink fast cat berths just to the north.